How will I know which classes to take?

-Once you have been admitted and assigned an adviser, a Racer Audit will be generated
+Once you have been admitted and assigned an advisor, a Racer Audit will be generated

-which will help you and your academic adviser understand what coursework is needed
+which will help you and your academic advisor understand what coursework is needed

 to graduate.
 Your Racer Audit will be available on your personal myGate portal at